chrissimpkins/naked-docs/executable.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Your application name becomes the executable command that is used at the command line and is also the top level of your Python module directory structure for module imports.
 The information is also used to generate your main application module, LICENSE file, README file, and settings.py file.

+You can examine the project file templates in the `source repository`_ to see all of the string replacement sites.

 The Project License
 ^^^^^^^^^^^^^^^^^^^^
 Naked parses your license response and attempts to generate your project LICENSE file.
 This is performed with a case-insensitive attempt to match one of the following strings at *the beginning* of your response: